jquery/jquery-color/README.md

 There is also a named color `"_default"` which by default is white, this is used for situations where a color is unparseable.

 ###`"transparent"`
-A special note about the color `"transparent"` - It returns `null` for red greed and blue unless you specify colors for these values.
+A special note about the color `"transparent"` - It returns `null` for red green and blue unless you specify colors for these values.

     $.Color("#abcdef").transition("transparent", 0.5)